 Other women feel their symptoms return, in which case, continuing is advised.

 In conclusion: Try progesterone for a few months and then take a couple of weeks off to see how you feel.
 If symptoms return, get back on it.
 Some women reduce the dose which is perfectly fine.

 Yes, it can happen.
 Some women experience exacerbated symptoms of estrogen dominance (such as tender breast, poor sleep) before they feel better.
-Functional practitioners recommend reducing the dose by half (meaning: 10 mg per day) and trying that for a month before slowly titrating up.
-If you find no relief, I recommend to work with a skilled practitioner who can guide you.
-If you need help finding one, please email my team here and we will do our best.
+Functional practitioners recommend reducing the dose by half (meaning: 10mg per day) and trying that for a month before slowly titrating up.
+If you find no relief, I recommend working with a skilled practitioner who can guide you.
+If you need help finding one, please email my team here and we will do our best to help you.

 If you are suffering from postpartum depression, progesterone may help.
 It’s best to work with a functional practitioner to manage your condition.